viamrobotics/docs/docs/tutorials/try-viam.md

 Its type is “base” and its model is “wheeled”.
 The "wheel_circumference_mm" is 217.
 The "width_mm" is the distance between wheel centerlines, 260mm in this case.
-The "spin_slip_factor" of 1.76 is used in steering caluculations to account for slippage of the wheels against the ground while turning.
+The "spin_slip_factor" of 1.76 is used in steering calculations to account for slippage of the wheels against the ground while turning.

 **Attributes**: